-Air is all around us, but because we can’t “see” it we often don’t realize it’s power.
-Because of this, experiments dealing with air pressure are fascinating and often leave us scratching our heads wondering how they work.
+Air is all around us, but because we can’t “see” it, we often don’t realize it’s power and how it affects objects.
+This simple air pressure experiment is fascinating and might leave you scratching your head and wondering how it works, but the good news you won’t have to wonder for long!

 Air Pressure Impact on Ping Pong Balls Video